 - Limited access to data: you’re looking for specific outcomes, but your LMS doesn’t provide adequate access to that information

-- Your LMS is limited in capabilities to analyze data - You might be able to build the reports you need, but you can’t slice up the pie and look at each piece individually
+- Limited in capabilities to analyze data: you might be able to build the reports you need from your LMS, but you can’t slice up the pie and look at each piece individually

-- Your LMS has limited options to present and share data in the most effective ways
+- Limited options: Your LMS has limited options to present and share data in the most effective ways

-- You have limited time - Time is often the biggest barrier.
+- Limited time: Time is often the biggest barrier.
 You can run a survey, but analyzing the results is time consuming.
 With the wrong solution, it can take hours.

-Another big barrier, is that many learning and development teams lack the analytic skills necessary to work with the data available - The can get the data out and build the reports, but this doesn’t give them any insight into the effectiveness of the learning or training.
+Another big barrier, is that many learning and development teams lack the analytic skills necessary to work with the data available.
+They can get the data out and build the reports, but this doesn’t give them any insight into the effectiveness of the learning or training.

-So how do you overcome these barriers, and successfully implement a data-drive approach?
-Here are 5 steps:
+So how do you overcome these barriers, and successfully implement a data-driven approach?
+Here are the five steps: